The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

-Under SST warming, cBottle has a strengthening of the northern hemisphere Hadley cell and a vertically varying response in the southern hemisphere, with near-surface weakening and upper tropospheric strengthening (Fig \ref{fig:streamf}a).
-ACE2 shows mixed signals, with changes in the sign of the streamfunction response over small meridional scales (Fig \ref{fig:streamf}b).
-NeuralGCM has an equatorward shift of the intertropical convergence zone (Fig \ref{fig:streamf}c) and the P-E change is physically consistent with this (Fig \ref{fig:pminuse}b).
-It also has a weakening of the Hadley cell in both hemispheres (Fig \ref{fig:streamf}c).
-AM4 exhibits a weakening of the Hadley cell in both hemispheres (Fig \ref{fig:streamf}d) by about $\approx 1\%$, which is in line with most GCMs projecting a weakening of the Hadley cell, although the magnitude is highly uncertain, ranging from $0\%\ \mathrm{K}^{-1}$ to $4\%\ \mathrm{K}^{-1}$ \cite{vecchi2007global,d2017factors,lionello2024hadley}.
+Under SST warming, cBottle has a strengthening of the northern hemisphere Hadley cell and a vertically varying response in the southern hemisphere, with near-surface weakening and upper tropospheric strengthening (Fig. \ref{fig:streamf}a).
+ACE2 shows mixed signals, with changes in the sign of the streamfunction response over small meridional scales (Fig. \ref{fig:streamf}b).
+NeuralGCM has an equatorward shift of the ITCZ (Fig. \ref{fig:streamf}c) and the P-E change is physically consistent with this (Fig. \ref{fig:pminuse}b).
+AM4 exhibits a weakening of the Hadley cell in both hemispheres (Fig. \ref{fig:streamf}d) by about $\approx 1\%$, which is in line with most GCMs projecting a weakening of the Hadley cell, although the magnitude is uncertain, ranging from $0\%\ \mathrm{K}^{-1}$ to $4\%\ \mathrm{K}^{-1}$ \cite{vecchi2007global,d2017factors,lionello2024hadley}.